 During this time, you can use your computer.
 However, try not to use too many energy-draining applications and programs that will deplete the battery faster.
 For power system calibration, you need to focus on even and steady battery usage.

-- Leave your Mac unplugged and off
+- Power System of Your Mac Leave unplugged and off

 Once your device has shut down automatically, you have to leave it that way for a minimum of 5 hours or overnight.
 This is going to make sure that your computer’s battery is drained off completely.

-- Charge the battery to 100% again
+- Power System of Your Mac Charge the battery to 100% again

 The last step in the power calibration process is to again charge the battery to 100%.
 While you have plugged your computer into the power adapter, you can use your computer.
 Also, this is a good time to go back and change the Energy Saver preferences so that you get to save as much energy as possible.